 b.
 Prone to scratches

-One of the challenges associated with vinyl flooring is its susceptibility to scratches, especially in high-traffic areas or when heavy furniture is moved across the surface.
+One of the challenges associated with vinyl is its susceptibility to scratches, especially in high-traffic areas or when heavy furniture is moved across the surface.
 These scratches can detract from the aesthetic appeal of the flooring and may require additional maintenance to repair.

 Scratches on vinyl flooring often occur due to the friction caused by dragging heavy objects like tables or chairs without protective padding underneath.
 Small stones or debris caught under furniture legs can also leave marks on the vinyl surface.